AdobeDocs/journey-optimizer.sv-SE/help/using/rn/e-release-notes.md

 <table>
 <thead>
 <tr>
-<th><strong>Journey Agent: Skapa kanalinnehåll</strong><br/></th>
+<th><strong>Journey Agent: Channel Content Create</strong><br/></th>
 </tr>
 </thead>
 <tbody>
 <tr>
 <td>
-<p><strong>Adobe Experience Platform Agent Orchestrator</strong>, <strong>Journey Agent</strong> är tillgängligt i Journey Optimizer och gör att du kan analysera resor via ett <strong>naturligt språkgränssnitt</strong>.
-Nu kan du även generera och hantera kanalspecifikt innehåll direkt i Journey Agent, skapa innehåll för kanaler som e-post och push, tillämpa och förhandsgranska mallar, förfina ton och stil genom uppmaningar och öppna innehåll i <strong>Content Designer</strong> för kontextredigering.</p>
+<p>Powered by <strong>Adobe Experience Platform Agent Orchestrator</strong>, <strong>Journey Agent</strong> is available in Journey Optimizer and enables you to analyze journeys through a <strong>natural language interface</strong>.
+You can now also generate and manage channel-specific content directly in Journey Agent, creating content for channels such as email and push, applying and previewing templates, refining tone and style through prompts, and opening content in <strong>Content Designer</strong> for in-context editing.</p>
 </td>
 </tr>
 </tbody>